• Menu

 It is at this point that the train pulls off of the state run rail system and onto the 64 kilometer long Taieri Gorge Railway, the longest “privately-owned” railway in New Zealand.
 It was bought by the local government in 1990 to run only the Taieri Gorge Railway as it was such a popular attraction for visitors to the area.
 We also noticed that as we left this station and continued north, the city began to release its grip on the view outside our windows and we transitioned into beautiful countryside, farms, and scenic vistas that seemed to continue for the duration of our journey.

-Jagged Peaks, Drifting Clouds - Fjordland, New Zealand
+Doubtful Sound - Fjordland, New Zealand

-Jagged Peaks, Drifting Clouds – Fjordland, New Zealand
+Doubtful Sound – Fjordland, New Zealand

-On The Platform - Dunedin, New Zealand
+The New Zealand Countryside - Dunedin, New Zealand

-On The Platform – Dunedin, New Zealand
+The New Zealand Countryside – Dunedin, New Zealand

 We worked our way through such notable locations as the Wingatui Viaduct, Parera, Mount Allan, and Christmas Creek before arriving at our first rest stop of Hindon.
 These days, Hindon is little more than a sign along the rails, but offered a view that had the entire train pour out onto the ground with cameras snapping nearly non-stop during the 20 minutes alloted to our short break.